scionproto/scion/doc/ControlPlanePKI.md

 ## Verifying TRC Updates

 In this section we describe how TRCs must be verified.
-This includes a policy check as well as other basic verifications.
-Note, however, that a verified TRC is not necessarily valid or active.
+This includes a verification of the TRC chain as well as other basic verifications.
+Note, however, that a *verified* TRC is not necessarily *valid* or *active*.

 For any kind of update, the following conditions must be met: